 |The much coveted QSL card from RI1FJ and the book about FJL published by the Norwegian Polar Institute.|

 Whatever the case, my fascination was already there in the 1990s when I bought the book shown above edited by Susan Barr and published by the Norwegian Polar Institute.
-I believe it's quite a rare book, as it's probably one of the few books about Franz Josef Land published outside of Russia.
+I believe it's quite a rare book, as it's probably one of only a few books about Franz Josef Land published outside of Russia.

 After I got my amateur licence in late 2012, the years went by with Franz Josef Land being shrouded in nothing but radio silence (1).
-The last time I heard a signal from Franz Josef Land was in the 1990s when I was active as a shortwave listener and had managed to receive Sergei Tsybizov, R1FJZ.
+The last time I heard a signal from Franz Josef Land was in the 1990s when I was active as a shortwave listener and had managed to receive Sergei Tsybizov R1FJZ.

 |QSL card from R1FJZ received for an SWL report back in 1995.|

 But propagation conditions were terrible, and when I tuned in to the spotted frequencies, mostly I could not hear the signals of RI1FJ at all, or they were too weak to be workable.
 On the rare occasions that the signals were good enough, I just didn't manage getting through the pile-up.
 Until August 1st that is, the day that luck was on my side, and in the very nick of time!
 RI1FJ was on 20m CW working simplex and with relatively good signals.
 The pile-up was big but not extremely, and there were some promising gaps in it.
 I started keying my callsign trying to squeeze it into the gaps, and then suddenly there it was; Eugeny had picked up my signals on that barren, frozen, mysterious land in the High Arctic, and back he came with my callsign and a signal report!
 After my reply, the 2-way contact was completed with a 73 from Eugeny.
 One of the most special 73s I ever got!
-What a thrill to know my signals reached Franz Josef Land, the northernmost location I've ever made contact with.
-A look in the August 19 news update below shows that indeed it was a contact made in the nick of time; Eugeny went QRT just a day later on August 2nd!
+What a thrill to know my signals had reached Franz Josef Land, the northernmost location I've ever made contact with.
+A look in the August 19 news update below from RI1FJ's QSL manager shows that indeed it was a contact made in the nick of time; Eugeny went QRT just a day later on August 2nd!
 How much more luck can a ham operator with just a simple wire antenna and 100 Watts ask for!?

 |Krenkel weather station on Heiss Island, Franz Josef Land (source)|